 Please note: the Digital Signature can only be used by an assessor and does not need the role restriction property to be selected.

-Important: When you have finished building your workbook, it is imperative for you to check every element on every page to ensure you have all the necessary blocks designated as assessor fields.
+Important: When you have finished building your workbook, it is imperative for you to get a second person to check every element on every page to ensure you have all the necessary blocks designated as assessor fields, to ensure you have text boxes where you need them and that any hyperlinks are working.

 As well as being able to attach files there is an area for students to write a short piece of text.
 The rosette uses a traffic light system where both the student and assessor can use red, amber and green, to indicate the extent to which something has been achieved or not.

 You will find the evidence rosette building block in the capabilities section.
-The effectiveness of this feature relies on everyone knowing when to change the colour of the rosette.
+The effectiveness of this feature relies on everyone in each role knowing how to use it correctly.
 See more about this in the feedback and grades section of this guide.